credential-handler/authn.io/README.md

 * Setup an admin user on mongodb (see below)
 * Install the dependencies (see below)
-* Map the `authorization.dev` hostname to your localhost.
+* Map the `authorization.localhost` hostname to your localhost.

 To setup an admin user on mongodb: